 Hello and welcome to The Itinerant.
 In case you’re not quite sure what you’re doing here or who the blazes The Itinerant is, read on to find out more.

-The Itinerant is the electronic home of myself, Antonia Bolingbroke-Kent; a travel writer and ladyventurer with a particular love of wandering alone through remote regions.
-My third book, Land of the Dawn-Lit Mountains: a journey across Arunachal Pradesh – India’s forgotten frontier, was published by Simon & Schuster UK and India in June 2017, and by by Simon & Schuster USA in July 2018.
+Antonia Bolingbroke-Kent is a travel writer, broadcaster and public speaker with a particular love of wandering alone through remote regions.
+Her third book, Land of the Dawn-Lit Mountains: a journey across Arunachal Pradesh – India’s forgotten frontier, was published by Simon & Schuster UK and India in June 2017.
 It was runner-up in the 2018 Edward Stanford Travel Writing Awards (pipped to the post by Shark Drunk), with judge Phoebe Smith calling it ‘exquisitely written, with a strong sense of place and proper travel writing in the classic style.’

-I am thrilled to say that I am the recipient of the Royal Geographical Society’s 2019 Neville Shulman Challenge Award.
-More details to be announced shortly.
+She was the recipient of the Royal Geographical Society’s 2019 Neville Shulman Challenge Award.